joekarl/swift_handmade_hero/README.md

 ####IMPORTANT

 I removed Casey's platform-independent game code from this repository.
-At the moment that is just handmade.cpp and handmade.h.
+At the moment that is just handmade.cpp and handmade.h and handmade_platform.h.

-Once you clone or update from this repository, copy over the handmade.cpp/.h files from Casey's source code into the handmadeSrc folder.
+Once you clone or update from this repository, copy over the handmade .cpp/.h files from Casey's source code into the handmadeSrc folder.

-This repository works with Casey's handmade.cpp/.h files from handmade_hero_025_source.
+This repository works with Casey's handmade .cpp/.h files from handmade_hero_029_source.

 ####Author